-The Stock Option Plan, together with all unallocated options, rights or other entitlements, last approved by shareholders on February 25, 2020, is a fixed percentage plan that provides that the maximum number of options which may be outstanding at any time under the Stock Option Plan and any other equity compensation arrangement of the Company is 10% of the Company's issued and outstanding Common Shares.
+The Company's Stock Option Plan is a fixed percentage plan that provides that the maximum number of Common Shares issuable from treasury under the Stock Option Plan, and any other equity compensation arrangement of the Company, is 10% of the Company's issued and outstanding Common Shares.
 Participants under the Stock Option Plan include insiders or employees of the Company or any of its subsidiaries, and any other person or company engaged to provide ongoing management, consulting or advisory services to the Company.

-On December 1, 2020, the Board approved certain amendments to the Stock Option Plan to reflect the adoption of the Company's new RSU Plan and DSU Plan and to amend certain definitions to be consistent with those plans, and to amend the blackout period extension to ten (10) days to be consistent with the amendments to the Company's Insider Trading Policy.
+The Company's Stock Option Plan was last approved by shareholders on February 25, 2020.
+On December 1, 2020, the Board approved certain amendments to the Stock Option Plan to reflect the adoption of the Company's new RSU Plan and DSU Plan, to amend certain definitions to be consistent with those plans, and to amend the blackout period extension to ten (10) days to be consistent with amendments to the Company's Insider Trading Policy.

-The following is a summary of the Stock Option Plan.
-Capitalized terms not defined in this Information Circular and used in this summary are defined in the Stock Option Plan.
+The following is a summary of the key provisions of the Stock Option Plan.
+Capitalized terms not defined in this Information Circular and used in this summary are defined in the Stock Option Plan, which is available under the Company's profile on SEDAR at www.sedar.com.